mejanros/s2Pred/README.md

 For ```state_holiday``` a technique called OneHotEncoding was used.
 Here we didnt fall into curse of dimensionality, just because this feature stores just three kind of holidays and it does not encrease substancialy our dataset.
 For ```store_type``` the Label Encoder technique was used and finally for ```assortment``` Order Encoder was used.

-_For anyone interested and to reduce the size of this readme, I will recommend reading <https://towardsdatascience.com/all-about-categorical-variable-encoding-305f3361fd02> to understand the details of the technics chosen in this project._
+_For anyone interested and to reduce the size of this readme, I will recommend [reading this article](https://towardsdatascience.com/all-about-categorical-variable-encoding-305f3361fd02) to understand the details of the technics chosen in this project._

 - 2. Variables with greater range, as shown in the image below, and this tends to bias the model.
 So to deal with this problem, we need to make the variables on the same scale in order to deal with bias problem.